 I am so happy to be with Aspen Community Midwives – a small and collaborative practice with outstanding midwives and clients.
 Thank you for reading this far and I look forward to meeting you.

 Melanna is currently on a leave of absence from community work.
 You may see her at the hospital in her role as an In-House Registered Midwife!
-If you are a repeat of hers, please send us an email and we will be happy to find you another midwife to care for you.
+If you are a repeat of hers, please send us a message using the Contact button above and we will be happy to find you another midwife to care for you.